zhenning/riak_wiki/pages/RiakCS/System-Features/Storage-API/PUT-Object.md

 # PUT Object
 The `PUT Object` operation adds an object to a bucket.
-The PUT Object operation does not add partial objects, so a sucess response indicates that the entire object was added to the bucket.
+The PUT Object operation does not add partial objects, so a success response indicates that the entire object was added to the bucket.

 *Note:* You must have WRITE permission on a bucket to use this operation.